Userwithaname/fin/README.md

 # About Fin

 Fin is a font manager which allows you to install and manage fonts using custom installers.
-Installers tell Fin how each font should be obtained and how to install it.
+Installers tell Fin where each font can be obtained from and how to install it.
 This allows fonts to be installed directly from the source (such as release assets of GitHub repositories).
-Fonts can be managed using the `install`/`update`/`remove` commands, akin to a standard package manager.
+Fonts can be managed using the `install`/`update`/`remove` commands.

 "Fin" is a contraction of "font installer".